raganwald/raganwald.github.com/_posts/2019-09-21-recognizing-myself.md

 If we follow it along, we see that it does correctly recognize "", "^H", "^H^H", "!", "!!", and so forth.
 But it also recognizes strings like "^H^H!!!!!", which is not what we want.
 The problem is that `backspace` has a start state that is not a root: It has at least one transition leading into it.

-We can fix it by changing `alternate` so that when given a recognizer with a start state that is not a root, it adds a root for us, like this:
+We can fix it by changing `union` so that when given a recognizer with a start state that is not a root, it adds a root for us, like this:

 <div class="mermaid">
   graph LR